My family loves to write and draw together. I suspect we're not alone!

 Nurturing the creative side in our kids is likely to create problems for even the most organized parent.
 Stacks of precious creations have been known to overpower the magnets on our refrigerator door and cascade across the kitchen floor.

-At least, kid creations used to be a problem.
+That is, too many kid creations used to be a problem.

 A couple of years ago, we instituted a family Mail Center.
 Now we put all of that crafty productivity to good use, spreading cheer and love and the occasional envelope-sized goody.